awsdocs/aws-greengrass-developer-guide/doc_source/quick-start.md

 # Quick Start: Greengrass Device Setup<a name="quick-start"></a>

-Greengrass device setup is a script that sets up your device in minutes, so you can quickly start using AWS IoT Greengrass\.
+Greengrass device setup is a script that sets up your core device in minutes, so you can quickly start using AWS IoT Greengrass\.
 The script:

 1. Configures your device and installs the AWS IoT Greengrass Core software\.